-Target is recalling nearly half a million wooden toy cars and trucks after learning that they could post a choking hazard to young children.
+Target is recalling nearly half a million wooden toy cars and trucks after learning that they could pose a choking hazard to young children.
 According to a report on Fortune.com, the U.S. Consumer Product Safety Commission (CPSC) alerted parents to look out for wooden cars and trucks from the Bullseye Playground Toy collection.
-Wheels on the toy cars and trucks can detach which presents a potential choking hazard.
+The wheels on the toy cars and trucks can detach, which presents a potential choking hazard.
 So far, no injuries have been reported.

 Details of the Recall

-The defective toys were sold at Target in October and November 2018 for $1 each.
+Target sold the defective toys for $1 each in October and November 2018.
 A collection of eight toys sold for $8.
 The recalled wooden toys include a caboose, a sleigh with Santa in it, an ice cream truck, a train, police car, fire truck, taxi and a digger.
 The CPSC website has specific item numbers included in the recall.
-This is not the first recall for Target this year.
+This is not Target’s first recall this year.

 Last week, Fisher-Price recalled its popular Rock ‘N Play sleeper for toddlers after 30 children reportedly died as a result of these dangerous products.
 Also in February Fisher-Price recalled 44,000 Power Wheels Barbie Campers due to a malfunctioning gas pedal that posed an injury hazard.
-Those who have the affected Target toy vehicles at home are asked to return them to the store for a full refund or discard them.
+We ask those who own the affected Target toy vehicles at home to either return them to the store for a full refund or discard them.

 Toy-Related Deaths and Injuries

-According to a CPSC report, there were 13 toy-related deaths that occurred in the calendar year 2017.
+According to a CPSC report, 13 toy-related deaths occurred in the calendar year 2017.
 All victims were under 12.
 Riding toys were associated with 54 percent of the reported deaths.
-In addition, there were about 251,700 toy-related injuries treated in U.S. hospital emergency departments.
+In addition, about 251,700 toy-related injuries were treated in emergency departments of U.S. hospitals.
 Airway obstruction injury (suffocation) is the leading cause of unintentional injury-related death among infants under age 1.
 Choking is the fourth leading cause of unintentional death in children 5.
 Children under 5 are at greatest risk for choking injury and death.
-Toys, household items and foods can all be a choking hazard.
+Toys, household items, and foods can all be choking hazards.

 Product Liability Issues

-All product manufacturers including toy manufacturers have a responsibility to use materials that are safe for children and produce toys that don’t pose these types of dangers.
-If your child has been injured as the result of a dangerous or defective toy, please understand that you have legal rights.
-An experienced product defect attorney can provide you with more information about pursuing your legal rights.
+All product manufacturers, including toy manufacturers, are responsible for using safe materials for children and producing toys that don’t pose these types of dangers.
+You have legal rights if a dangerous or defective toy has injured your child.
+An experienced Orange County product defect attorney can provide more information about pursuing your legal rights.

 Source: http://fortune.com/2019/04/19/target-toy-recall/